tstillz/webshell-scan/readme.md

 The only required argument is `dir`, but you can override system defaults if you wish.

 The output of the scan we be written to console.
-Example below:
+Example below (send stdout to a file and review offline is best):

 	/Users/beastmode$ ./webscan -dir /Users/beastmode/webshell-master